Navigation: Jump to content areas:

 Lighthouse Hockey Community Standards & Gudelines

-Don't tell the SBN hosts, but my goal for Lighthouse Hockey is not traffic.
+Don't tell the SB Nation hosts, but my goal for Lighthouse Hockey is not traffic.

-Long-time readers would probably agree that I have never sought to build this site through cheap traffic-boosting gimmicks.
-(Hence no boob shots (sadly), no misleading headlines, no proliferation of "10 Secrets that will Win Your Fantasy League" type of posts -- hopefully not too many posts you felt just wasted your time for a cheap click.)
+Long-time readers would probably agree that LHH has never sought to build this site through cheap traffic-boosting gimmicks.
+Hence no boob shots (sadly), no misleading headlines, no proliferation of "10 Secrets that will Win Your Fantasy League" type of posts -- hopefully not too many posts you felt just wasted your time for a cheap click.

-The reasoning is purely selfish: I wanted to build a community of readers and contributors that I liked to virtually hang around with.
+The reasoning is purely selfish: We wanted to build a community of readers and contributors that we liked to virtually hang around with.
 People who are fond of a certain kind of tone, a certain kind of cordial dialogue about hockey, a willingness to test each other's opinions respectfully, with a tolerance for bizarre humor a must.

-In a word, I wanted this place to build organically: slowly and naturally.
-To that end it's been a success, which is why I've never had to post Community Guidelines before.
+In a word, we wanted this place to build organically: slowly and naturally.
+To that end it's been a success.
 People have always acted according to their judgment, which is ideal.

 Watch, Assess, then Participate